trattner/trattner.github.io/_pages/chess.md

 ## About

 Coach Andy is a [chess expert](https://en.wikipedia.org/wiki/Chess_title#Expert) who has taught hundreds of students to love the game (across all ages, backgrounds, and levels of reluctance).
-He believes you're never to young nor too old to start enjoying chess!
+He believes you're never too young nor too old to start enjoying chess!

 ![](/img/teaching-chess.png#L)